mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 When you find a worthy ally, you can impart a portion of your wisdom to aid them on their quest.
 As a Magic action, you can expend one Focus Point and touch a willing creature to grant it the ability to cast one Rhythmancy spell of your choice that you have prepared.
 It can cast this spell by expending the required number of your Focus Points, or by using a spell slot of the appropriate level or sufficient Rhythmancy Points it possesses.
 The creature must be on the same plane of existence as you to cast one of your spells in this manner.
 The spell uses your spellcasting ability and Proficiency Bonus when the target casts it.

-This effect lasts until the creature either casts your spell or finishes a Long Rest.
+This effect lasts until the creature casts your spell.
 You can also end the effect at any time (no action required).

 ### Level 6: Vanish

 As part of your training in ancient arts of secret-keeping, you know how to make a quick exit.
 You always have the _Misty Step_ spell prepared and can cast it by spending 1 Focus Point.
 Additionally, you can choose to cast _Misty Step_ as a Reaction triggered when a creature you can see hits you with an attack, causing the attack to miss.

+### Level 11: Songs of Travel

+You have learned secret songs that enable instantaneous long-distance travel.
+You always have the _Dimension Door_ and _Space Warp_ spells prepared.
+You can spend 5 Focus Points to cast either spell once without any Material components.
+Once you cast each spell using Focus Points, you regain the ability to do so when you finish a Long Rest.

-### Level 11: Song-Empowered Strikes
+### Level 17: Music-Empowered Strikes

 You have learned how to weave arcane effects into your attacks.
 Once per turn, when you make an Unarmed Strike, in place of the normal options for its effect, you can cast a spell you have prepared.
 The spell must have a casting time of an action and a range of either touch or self.
 You can't cast a spell in this way if you've already cast a level 1+ spell on the current turn, nor can you cast a level 1+ spell on this turn after casting a spell in this way.

-### Level 11: Space Warp

-You have learned a secret song that enables instantaneous long-distance travel.
-You always have the _Space Warp_ spell prepared and can cast it by spending 3 Focus Points.

-### Level 17: ?

-You always have the _Dimension Door_ and _Teleportation Circle_ spells prepared.
-You can spend 5 Focus Points to cast either spell once without any Material components.
-Once you cast each spell using Focus Points, you regain the ability to do so when you finish a Long Rest.

 ## Wild Composer (Ranger)